aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-2/_index.md

 ### **Added Overloaded Indexer for TextBoxCollection**
-Aspose.Cells for .NET 8.7.2 has exposed the overloaded indexed for the TextBoxCollection class in order to access the instance of TextBox using its name as string.
+Aspose.Cells for .NET 8.7.2 has exposed the overloaded **indexer** for the TextBoxCollection class in order to access the instance of TextBox using its name as a string.

 {{% alert color="primary" %}}